Generalised Coupling and An Elementary Algorithm for the Quantum Schur Transform

 \section{Outline of Results}

 The paper is structured as follows.
 In Section \ref{PQCUnitaries}, we introduce the Schur transform from the spin eigenbasis point of view which naturally arises in the context of Permutational Quantum Computing (PQC).
 We then show how to implement the Schur transform on qubits in an elegant way.
-This is arguably the simplest algorithm realising the Schur transform to date and uses $O(nlog(n))$ ancillas.
-In Section \ref{logManyAncillas}, we show how it can be modified to achieve a reduction to $O(log(n))$ ancillas.
+This is arguably the simplest algorithm realising the Schur transform as a unitary operation to date and uses $O(n\log(n))$ ancillas.
+In Appendix \ref{cleanTransform}, we will discuss why emphasis must be placed on the unitarity of the operation for some applications.
+In Section \ref{logManyAncillas}, we show how a reduction to $O(\log(n))$ ancillas may be achieved.
+In this section, we will also present exact counts on the number of ancillas used in our original and modified algorithms for the Schur transform.
 In Section \ref{SchurWeyl}, we discuss the connection between Schur-Weyl duality and PQC, and show how all PQC unitaries can be performed in Section \ref{genPQCUnitaries}.
 All of these algorithms will have their run times analysed in Appendix \ref{runtime}.

 In Section \ref{genCoupling}, we rigorously define the general notion of coupling of quantum systems, where PQC couplings arise as a special case.
 We give sufficient conditions for the corresponding states to be computationally tractable -- a widely adopted notion of classical simulability -- as well as efficiently preparable on a quantum computer.
 Finally, in Section \ref{CTgates}, we discuss the subtleties of the notion of computational tractability and the difficulties in defining a sound notion of unitary gates which preserve it, followed by several results and a conjecture about such gates.